 Ravenscroft was a big gentle man with a big gentle voice.
 When he spoke people listened – not because he was asserting himself in any way but because he sounded like he came from a different time.
 His voice echoed across decades of metaphysical wonder.

 Ravenscroft’s breadth of experience and knowledge was extraordinary.
-Whilst serving as a Commando officer in World War II he was captured on a raid which attempted to assassinate Field Marshal Rommel in North Africa; he studied under Walter Johannes Stein (a personal student of Steiner); was spiritual adviser to Shah of Iran before he fled that country and was a teacher, author and investigative reporter.
+Whilst serving as a Commando officer in World War II he was captured on a raid attempting to assassinate Field Marshal Rommel in North Africa; he studied under Walter Johannes Stein (a personal student of Steiner); was spiritual adviser to Shah of Iran before he fled that country and was a teacher, author and investigative reporter.
 A remarkable life of adventure.

 His studies with Stein gave him insights into the occult that formed much of the book The Spear of Destiny – an occult classic.
 It is a riveting read of good versus evil.
 Of a talismanic spear passed down through history – the spear of Longinus that pierced the side of Christ.
 Whoever held the spear, held the destiny of the world in their hands.
 And it goes on.
 I asked Trevor of the world and where we are heading.
 He said malevolent forces are building in strength and sometime very soon the forces of darkness and light will get in the ring and have the biggest wrestling match since Lucifer fell out of the sky to annoy us all.
 This comes out in his later book The Mark of the Beast.
 He also wrote the Dup of Destiny which is about the holy grail and consciousness.

 Much of Ravenscroft’s ideas are based on Judeo/Christian mythology that, to me, has been interesting to study but doesn’t leave much to base a life on.
 At the time I was being introduced to a range of metaphysical philosophies and studies.
 What attracted me were the Taoist and Buddhists teachings: reverence for nature, balance, acceptance, the middle path, meditation, rhubarb rhubarb.
 Ravenscroft came from the old Western school – the fighting of good vs evil, the struggle, the knights, the Holy Grail – great stories.